XRPLF/xrpl-dev-portal/content/rippled-api-methods/channel_authorize.md

 | `secret` | String | The secret key to use to sign the claim.
 This must be the same key pair as the public key specified in the channel. |
 | `amount` | String | Cumulative amount of XRP, in drops, to authorize.
 If the destination has already received a lesser amount of XRP from this channel, the signature created by this method can be redeemed for the difference. |

 **Note:** You cannot use Ed25519 keys to sign claims with this method.
-This is a known bug.
+This is a known bug (RIPD-1474).

 #### Response Format